SoFi doesn't offer a business account. They do, however, offers small business financing that includes a line of credit and various types of loans.

-All sources checked 13 May 2019
+All sources checked 22 March 2022

 This publication is provided for general information purposes only and is not intended to cover every aspect of the topics with which it deals.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content in this publication.
-The information in this publication does not constitute legal, tax or other professional advice from TransferWise Limited or its affiliates.
+The information in this publication does not constitute legal, tax or other professional advice from Wise Payments Limited or its affiliates.
 Prior results do not guarantee a similar outcome.
 We make no representations, warranties or guarantees, whether express or implied, that the content in the publication is accurate, complete or up to date.

 This Capital One Business Checking review will cover the fees, key features, pros and cons of this account to help make an informed decision for your business.